 - May potentially induce an anti-tumor immune response.

 At the present time, there are no clinical trials recruiting patients for focused ultrasound treatment of lung tumors.

 Preclinical Laboratory Studies

-Early-stage preclinical studies suggest that focused ultrasound may play a beneficial role in the treatment of lung cancer.
-Recent feasibility studies have shown that focused ultrasound can be an effective, minimally invasive way to destroy tumors in the lung, with the potential to target only the tumor with minimal risk of damage to the surrounding tissues.
-Focused ultrasound would provide a more precise alternative to radiofrequency ablation and offers potential side effects that are significantly more tolerable than those of chemotherapy and radiation therapy.
+Preclinical studies suggest that focused ultrasound may play a beneficial role in the treatment of lung tumors.
+Recent feasibility studies have shown that focused ultrasound can be an effective, minimally invasive way to destroy tumors in the lung, with the potential to target only the tumor and minimal risk of damage to the surrounding tissues.
+Focused ultrasound could provide a more precise alternative to radiofrequency ablation and offers potential side effects that are significantly more tolerable than those of chemotherapy and radiation therapy.
 More studies are needed to further establish the safety and efficacy of this treatment modality before research can progress to the clinical stages.

 Regulatory Approval and Reimbursement

-Focused ultrasound treatment for lung tumor is not yet approved by regulatory bodies or covered by medical insurance companies.
+Focused ultrasound for the treatment of lung tumors is not yet approved by regulatory bodies or covered by medical insurance companies.

 Wolfram F, Lesser TG.
 A simulation study of the HIFU ablation process on lung tumours, showing consequences of atypical acoustic properties in flooded lung.
 Z Med Phys.
 2018 Jul 20. doi: 10.1016/j.zemedi.2018.06.002.

 Zhang T, Chen L, Zhang S, Xu Y, Fan Y, Zhang L. Effects of high-intensity focused ultrasound on cisplatin-resistant human lung adenocarcinoma in vitro and in vivo.
 Acta Biochim Biophys Sin (Shanghai).
 2017 Dec 1;49(12):1092-1098. doi: 10.1093/abbs/gmx107.